hbmep/hbmep-paper/notebooks/experiments/basic_setup/NOTES.md

     * plot_simulated_data.py
         - uses simulated posterior
         - plots specified number of draws (as if they were different muscles, horizontally) and saves it to disk

+* All models generally go in models.py (for eg. a new model used for fitting)
+* All OS dependent paths are defined as global variables (ALL_CAPITALS) right below import statements